 NA: A Resource in Your Community: This pamphlet provides information about local NA services that may be available such as public service announcements, phonelines, literature sales, and NA presentations for health fairs, schools, and professional conferences.

 NA Groups and Medication: Our Twelve Traditions remind us that medication use is a member’s personal decision and is an outside issue for NA groups.
-This piece is intended for groups as they consider this issue.
+This piece is intended for groups that are considering this issue.
 It does not address members’ personal decisions, nor does it try to change members ‘opinions about medication.
 Groups are often better able to carry the message when members come together to discuss this issue.

 By Young Addicts, For Young Addicts: This pamphlet was developed by young members of Narcotics Anonymous to illustrate the fact that young addicts around the world, speaking many different languages, are getting and staying clean in NA.

-Should you have any questions or would like more information please contact our Public Relations Subcommittee at: [email protected]
+Should you have any questions or would like more information, please get in touch with our Public Relations Subcommittee at [email protected]